-• At this point, the timing marks on the camshaft sprockets must be almost aligned with the cylinder head upper surface as shown in the figure.
+At this point, the timing marks on the camshaft sprockets must be almost aligned with the cylinder head upper surface.

-A. Timing Mark
+- A. Timing Marks

-- B. Camshaft Sprockets - C. Cylinder Head Upper Surface
+- B. Camshaft Sprockets

+- C. Cylinder Head Upper Surface

-• Using the thickness gauge, measuring the clearance between each cam lobe and valve lifter, for all four valves.
+- Using the thickness gauge, measuring the clearance between each cam lobe and valve lifter, for all four valves.

-○ Record the measured valves clearance.
+O Record the measured valves clearance.